Identifier

 ---|

-An identifier is a name that is used to refer to an Analytica object or to a (temporary) value.
+An identifier is a unique name used to refer to a Variable, Function, or any other Class of Object or local value.

 - In an expression, a Local identifier that is declared via the Local..Do or For..Do constructs refers to the value that was computed on the right-hand side of the